cs4241-20a/final-project/proposal.md

   - Server-side calculations for leaderboard rankings
   - Server-side validation to verify users are logged-in before chatting
   - Server-side ip address logging
+  - Stores image files of cheems to be used in chat
 - Authentication with Passport:
   - GitHub Strategy
   - Local Strategy with passwords encrypted via bcrypt